whiprandolph/bestseller/Part 3 - The Deepest Revolution/15 - The Biggest Secret in Human History.md

 A person who doesn't have anyone to share their thoughts and feelings with can easily feel trapped, unable to respond to their frustrations and fears.
 Many people cope by numbing their feelings with endless distractions, such as staring at their phone, focusing on superficial hobbies, antidepressants, drug and alcohol abuse, or overworking.
 These are simply ways people learn to "hold back" or "shut down" parts of themselves to avoid feeling their own dissatisfaction when they don't see a way to meaningfully respond.**

-This story showed me how easy it can be to ignore legitimate frustrations and fears, to numb the feelings and learn to tolerate the numbness.
-It also showed me how important it is to _share your thoughts and feelings with trusted friends, hear theirs, and consider how to respond together_.**
+This story shows how easy it can be to ignore legitimate frustrations and fears, to numb the feelings and tolerate the numbness.
+It also shows how important it is to _share your thoughts and feelings with trusted friends, hear theirs, and consider how to respond together_.**

 So find trustworthy people and tell them your thoughts and feelings, and listen to them too.
 When you can speak clearly with thoughtful, caring people in private, they will help you remember that you are sane, and it's your unhealthy nation that is crazy.

 <div class="rev-act"><div class="rev-act-header">Revolutionary Activity #24<br/>Find people with whom you can speak your heart</div>
 <div class="rev-act-body">It can be extremely helpful to have thoughtful, trustworthy people to speak your heart to.
 If you don't know anybody you trust this much, look for new friends.
 Your future friends are out there, and they'll be glad to meet you.
-If you already have friends you trust, invite them to conversations so you can share whatever is in your heart, and likewise listen to them.</div></div>
+If you have friends you trust, come together so you can share what is in your heart, listen to them, and respond to any concerns together.</div></div>
 <div style="padding-bottom:.75em"></div>
 <div class="rev-act"><div class="rev-act-header">Revolutionary Activity #25<br/>Create private spaces</div>
 <div class="rev-act-body">To really speak your heart with trusted friends, you need privacy.
 Learn how to create surveillance-free spaces so you can speak with trusted friends with no recording devices present.
 For example, do experiments with your phone to discover how sensitive the microphone is, and how and where it can be safely stored so you can speak freely.</div></div>